 My rules were simple—I was only allowed to spend money on essentials.
 Essentials to me meant my normal bills—mortgage, lighting, cable, phone, car payment, car insurance, gas, oil, and groceries from the grocery store.
 In my 30 day challenge, I cut back on spending but this time, I eliminated all of the extras—SoulCycle, Starbucks, SiriusXM, and manicures all had to go.
 No new clothes, no new shoes, no lunches at Chipotle.
 I had already cut costs after my first round, too, scaling back on my data plan, cable package, and finding other ways to save money around my home, like replacing all of my lights to money-saving LEDs, so I was already reaping those benefits, too.

 I did, however, have an exception to this rule: Gift purchases for events that happened during that time, like a bachelorette party or birthday.
 But I budgeted for those events before I began my 90 days of no spending, and I set aside the money if I knew I would have a financial obligation.
 Easy for mom’s birthday, not so easy when your friend is expecting a baby.
-Check out 10 surprising ways to make some extra cash fast.

 I also allowed myself one night out with friends per month—to avoid going stir crazy—but I stuck to a budget.
 This also allowed me to see what type of experience was worth spending money on and what experiences I was wasting money on.
 It helped me to focus, as well, knowing that there could be a bit of a reward when I really wanted to splurge on something ridiculous.

 “It’s important to go into a challenge with the expectation that it won’t be perfect.
 In fact, it’s great to build in some treats and rewards along the way,” says Firestone.
+If stopping all spending for three months sounds too challenging, you could also try these 20 ways to save money you probably haven’t tried yet.

 After completing the 90-day challenge, my jaw hit the floor when I tallied up my savings: I was almost $4,000 richer.
 The rewards were more than financial: I was also less stressed about my finances.
 Finally, I was able to discern between my needs and my wants.
 The process enabled me to spot purchases driven by emotions.
 Even better, I shifted the way I valued money: For example, the time (and money) I spent socializing with friends or my mom felt far more valuable to me than the fleeting pleasure of purchasing, say, two new sweaters (which would have cost about the same).